TudorFerecus/TudorFerecus/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on developing Wi-Fi based localization in a local network
+- 🌱 I’m currently learning ReactJs and Cibersecurity general concepts
+- 💬 Ask me about anything really, but especially basketball
+- 📫 How to reach me: @tudorferecus@gmail.com
+- ⚡ Fun fact: though I am 1.72m in height, I did 7 years of semi-pro basketball

 <!--
 **TudorFerecus/TudorFerecus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.